tracel-ai/burn/crates/burn-cube/README.md

 In addition, you can have return types without problem, which isn't the case when you are writing an entry point to a kernel using the `launch` attribute.
 The function `gelu_expand` will actually use `gelu_scalar_expand`, making it easy to combine your functions.

-## Limitations

-There are some limitations right now, some that could be addressed later on, but some that will stick around by design.

-* Using functions with generic requires the generics to be specify at all time.
-Since we don't have access to symbols during the procedure macro, we don't have the type information and aren't able to properly do type inference

-* Early returns in functions are not supported yet.

-## Resources
+## Ressource

-Check out our matmul example, which autotunes between a simple vectorized version, a tiled algorithm and one based cooperative matrix.
-Clone the project and run the example locally to see how autotune fares and your own device.

-If you have any questions or want to contribute, don't hesitate to join the Discord.
+If you have any questions or want to contribute, don't hesitate to join the [Discord](https://discord.gg/uPEBbYYDB6).